rom1nux/mtkimg/readme.txt

   Note for Windows:
    You need MinGW32 or MinGW64 (See UTILTIES FOR BUILDING SOURCE CODE section).
    MinGW contain a port of "make" utility named "ming32-make" invoked by "make.bat'.
-   You need to manually build "zlib" and "libpng" first before building MTKIM.
+   You need to manually build "zlib" and "libpng" first before building MTKIMG.
    (see HOW TO BUILD ZLIB AND LIBPNG ON WINDOWS section) .

   Here is the few steps to follow to build MTKIMG on your platform :